Do you feel stuck in limbo?

 In our recent dialogues we’ve been exploring Limbo Land.
 I have a feeling we are going to spend a lot of focus on this topic.
-Perhaps I should rename the workshop Limbo Lounge.
+Perhaps I should dedicate a new series: Limbo Lounge.

 We start off with the question Why am I here?
 In Limbo—not asleep, not fully awake?